Partner, Innovate, and Grow - Join the Zonka Feedback Partnership Program Today! Learn more ➝

 How Traditional NPS Surveys Work?

-• Distribute a short survey containing a single core question: "On a scale from 0 to 10, how likely are you to recommend [company/product/service] to a friend or colleague?"
+• Asking a single question: "On a scale from 0 to 10, how likely are you to recommend [company/product/service]?"

 • Interpreting the score: